bet4a/d3wiki/Upgrading-to-3.0.md

 });
 ```

 Loading resources serially is slow!
-It's better to parallelize those requests, which is now easy in 3.0:
+It's better to parallelize those requests, which is now easy:

 ```js
 queue()